 TLTR: Sunscreen?
 Check!
 Generator?
 Check!
 RV rental insurance?
 Check!
 Make sure you prepare for your next camping getaway with absolutely everything you need.
 This article lists 11 American cities with the funniest names that you should not miss while you’re on the road and explains why insurance can help you get there easier.

 The U.S. has observed a steady increase in camping enthusiasts over the past couple of years.
 Kampgrounds of America, Inc. released a report in 2021 which shows that interest in camping is at an all-time high, with a 12% rise in ownership of RVs.

 While you may not want the responsibilities of owning a motorhome, you still want the experience of glamping to your destination with your family.
 Why not rent an RV and travel the country?
 Don’t worry, you don’t need to commit to a full-blown RV insurance policy for your rental—an RV rental insurance policy will do!

 Cities to Visit After Purchasing an RV Rental Insurance Policy

-We’ve compiled a list of 11 cities with the funniest names that you must visit with your family or loved ones this year.
+To go along with the insurance details, we’ve compiled a list of 11 cities with the funniest names that you should visit with your family or loved ones.